-- For contracts between £50,000 and £100,000 in value the THREE QUOTE PROCESS is used. - For contracts from £100,000 up to the EU Threshold the TENDER PROCESS without OJEU is used. - For contracts over the EU Threshold the OJEU TENDER PROCESS is used.
+- For contracts between £50,000 and £100,000 in value the THREE QUOTE PROCESS is used. - For contracts from £100,000 up to the EU Exit Regulations Thresholds the TENDER PROCESS must follow the Council's Standing orders and the principles of Public Contract Regulations (Equal Treatment, Non Discrimination, Transparency, Proportionality and Mutual Recognition). - For contracts over the EU Exit Regulations Thresholds the Tender must comply with the requirements of the Public Contract Regulations Act.